Suphannabhum: Foundation and the early rulers

-Post-Dvaravati: Suphannabhum
+Xiān period

-After the end of the ancient maritime-oriented port era and the decline of Dvaravati, Suphannabhum then emerged around the mid-12th century following the prosperity of Lavo Kingdom and the Ankorian during the reign of Jayavarman VII and the influx of people from the north.
-This has been supported by several ancient ruins in the area that dates before the Ayutthaya period; two of them are the Ankorian Bayon style and the other two are the Indian Pala-Sena architects, which are also found in Lavo, Pagan, and Haripuñjaya.
+Suphannabhum re-emerges in the mid-12th century, its revival associated with the prosperity of the Lavo Kingdom and of Angkor under Jayavarman VII, and with an influx of people from the north.
+Ruins in the area predating the Ayutthaya period support this: two are in the Angkorian Bayon style and two others in the Indian Pala–Sena manner also found at Lavo, Pagan and Haripuñjaya.